Mowag Piranha V

-The Piranha V infantry fighting vehicle (IFV) is the fifth generation variant of the Mowag Piranha family of vehicles.
+The Piranha V multi-role armoured fighting vehicle is the fifth generation variant of the Mowag Piranha family of vehicles.
 It was designed by General Dynamics European Land Systems - Mowag GmbH.
 The first prototype was completed in 2008.
 It was first introduced during the Eurosatory exhibition in 2010.

 Development

-The Piranha V was developed by General Dynamics UK and Mowag.
+The Piranha V was developed by General Dynamics UK and General Dynamics European Land Systems - Mowag GmbH.
 It was designed to meet the British Army requirements of the Future Rapid Effect System (FRES) program.
 In 2007, it was announced that three vehicles were participating in the program: the Boxer, the VBCI, and the Piranha V.

 In 2008, the Piranha V was announced as the provisional selection in the FRES program.
 However, no production order was announced, and the contract was subsequently cancelled in December 2008.
 By the end of 2008, the first prototype was finished.
 The vehicle was presented by GDELS at the Eurosatory exhibition in 2010, together with a new variant of the ASCOD IFV.
 In 2016, it was successfully loaded into an Airbus A400M cargo aircraft during an evaluation exercise in Seville.

 A live firing test was conducted at Camp Rena in Norway, in 2019, with the presence of the Romanian procurement authority.
 The Piranha V, fitted with the Israeli UT30 MK 2 passed the series of static and dynamic shooting tests in harsh environmental conditions, exceeding the customer's requirements, as noted by GDELS.

+In 2024 GD General Dynamics European Land Systems unveiled the 10×10 Piranha V HMC that can be equipped in either a bridging, troop transport or howitzer configuration.